 An introduction to the visual culture of East Asia (China and Japan), including a unit on Indian Buddhist art.
 The course examines a small number of topics with an aim to introduce basic art historical method through the close study of key monuments.
 Kent

 This course provides an overview of the archaeological monuments of ancient Greece.
 Coursework will focus on methodological approaches to analyzing building techniques, trends, styles and the social, political and religious functions of art and monumental architecture in ancient Greek society.
 Topics covered in lecture and classroom discussion will include archaeological and art historical interpretations of sacred and public architecture, urbanism, three-dimensional sculpture, relief sculpture, painting, decorative arts.
 There is a required field trip.
 Same as CLS 115.
-Meyers
+Steiner

 This course provides an overview of the archaeological monuments of ancient Rome.
 Coursework will focus on methodological approaches to analyzing building techniques, trends, styles and the social, political and religious functions of art and monumental architecture in ancient Roman society.
 Topics covered in lecture and classroom discussion will include archaeological and art historical interpretations of sacred and public architecture, urbanism, three-dimensional sculpture, relief sculpture, painting and decorative arts.
 There is a required field trip.
 Same as CLS 117.
 Meyers